MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 ## Extend DLP policies to SaaS apps

-For apps with connectors,

 You can scope DLP policies to Microsoft Defender for Cloud Apps to monitor, detect and take actions when sensitive items are used and shared via non-Microsoft cloud apps.

-For more information, see [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).
+For more information, see [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).f

 You can also apply sensitivity labels from Microsoft Purview Information Protection.
 For more information, see [Apply Microsoft Purview Information Protection labels automatically](/defender-cloud-apps/use-case-information-protection).